Meet Our Staff

 Founder - Director (She/Her)

 I began the Hummingbird project in 2015, alongside the community of Brighton, as a response to the hostile and ill treatment of refugees in the Calais ‘Jungle’ in Northern France.
-I have been honoured to continue that work in the UK since 2017, now as a registered charity, responding to the hostile environment and often racist practices of the UK government through the asylum system.
+I have been honoured to continue our work in the UK since 2017, now as a registered charity, responding to the hostile environment and often racist practices of the UK government through the asylum system.

 I have always been involved in activism and believe strongly in the power of hope, solidarity and collective action.